HonestReporting

 HonestReporting or Honest Reporting is an Israeli media advocacy group.
 A pro-Israel media watchdog, it describes its mission as "combat[ting] ideological prejudice in journalism and the media, as it impacts Israel".
+It has been characterized as a pressure group that flags media coverage critical of Israel as inaccurate and targets journalists and media outlets.

 History

-HonestReporting describes itself as "a charitable organisation" with a mission "to combat ideological prejudice in journalism and the media, as it impacts Israel".
+HonestReporting says its mission is "to combat ideological prejudice in journalism and the media, as it impacts Israel".
 It was founded in October 2000 by Shaul Rosenblatt, founder and head of Aish Hatorah-United Kingdom in response to controversy over the Tuvia Grossman photograph at the outbreak of the Second Intifada.
 The episode is often cited by those who accuse the media of having an anti-Israel bias, and was the impetus for the founding of HonestReporting.

 Within six weeks, HonestReporting had an email list of 10,000 volunteers to monitor the media and respond accordingly.
 Irwin Katsof offered to lead fundraising efforts to hire professional staff.
-By 2003 the list had 150,000 subscribers and began raising funds for it to become an independent organization.

-As of 2022, the Chief Executive Officer of HonestReporting was Jacki Alexander.
-She previously worked at the American Israel Public Affairs Committee in Florida and has a master's degree in the History of International Relations from the London School of Economics and BA in History and Religious Studies.
-Gil Hoffman was appointed as the Executive Director of HonestReporting in 2022.
-He previously served as the chief political correspondent and analyst for the Jerusalem Post.

-In March 2006, a dedicated website by HonestReporting for covering the Media in the UK was launched by two expatriate Britons, CEO Joe Hyams, and Managing Editor Simon Plosker; in 2011, the HR UK website was merged into the main site.
+In March 2006, a dedicated website by HonestReporting for covering the media in the UK was launched by two expatriate Britons, CEO Joe Hyams, and managing editor Simon Plosker; in 2011, the HR UK website was merged into the main site.

+In February 2022, Gil Hoffman was appointed as the executive director of HonestReporting.
+Hoffman previously served as a reservist in the IDF Spokesperson's Unit.
+That September, Jacki Alexander was appointed global CEO of HonestReporting.
+Alexander previously worked as a regional director for the American Israel Public Affairs Committee (AIPAC), a pro-Israel lobby group.

+In 2024, HonestReporting reported roughly $3.4 million in revenue, according to its profile on ProPublica, marking the highest figure recorded since 2011.

 HonestReporting Canada

 HonestReporting Canada (HRC) was founded in 2003 to monitor Middle East news coverage in Canada.
 Journalist Jonathan Kay credited HRC with reducing perceived anti-Israel bias in the English-language media in Canada by 2011.
 In 2012, a campaign by HRC led to a Canadian Broadcast Standards Council investigation after local politician Stéphane Gendron made controversial comments on the French-language V Television Network.

-In November 2024, Honest Reporting Canada's assistant director, Robert Walker, was criminally charged with 17 counts of mischief for allegedly vandalizing several properties in a Toronto neighborhood by spraypainting anti-Palestinian graffiti.
-Walker had previously warned of the dangers of antisemitic graffiti, saying that "[a] small, only minimally irritating act of vandalism, if tolerated or overlooked, can quickly become a stepping stone to more antisemitic acts, and more dangerous ones, too".
-According to the Jewish Telegraphic Agency, Honest Reporting Canada has not commented on the arrest and continues to employ Walker.
-The charges were withdrawn on March 5, 2025, in recognition of a $1000 charitable donation by Walker to the Sick Kids Foundation that "meets the ends of justice in all the factors that the Crown is required to consider" according to the prosecution.
+In November 2024, HonestReporting Canada's assistant director, Robert Walker, was criminally charged with 17 counts of mischief for allegedly vandalizing several properties in a Toronto neighborhood by spray painting anti-Palestinian graffiti.
+The charges were withdrawn on March 5, 2025, in recognition of a $1,000 charitable donation by Walker to the Sick Kids Foundation.